quale-quest/sql-mvc/doc/Tutorial_validation.md

 -------------------------------------------------------
 # Syntax

+unchangedok / MustChange   is a flag at either field or table level that allows it unchanged and still save or exit the reocrd without "aborting" the edit

 Declaration
 validator{
-	name:""VALIDATORNAME",
+	name:"VALIDATORNAME",
 		nullok,  																		-- indicates null is acceptable
+		unchangedok,																	-- dont block if unchanged
+		block:field 																	--
 		pattern:"JS-REGEX" ,

-		similar:"SQL-REGEX",
-		math:""  - expression using mathjs and stash field available - jsscript:CDV_CHECK,
+		math:""  - expression using mathjs and stash field available - length:[5,20]																	-- or length_min length_max  size_min
-		sqlscript:CDV_CHECK,
-		length:[5,20]																	-- or length_min length_max  size_min
 		range:[3,99]

-		min:1,max:140 		-- range
+		fails:"The email address must be valid",

+		xxx similar:"SQL-REGEX",
+		xxx jsscript:CDV_CHECK,
+		xxx sqlscript:CDV_CHECK,
 		--use math expression:"((Aggregate(Balance) + Aggregate(values)) > Aggregate(Limit))",		-- should be a boolean evaluation
 		--use math expression:"(VALIDATORNAME & VALIDATORNAME | VALIDATORNAME)",					-- should be a boolean evaluation
-		And:",,"																		-- ListOf other VALIDATORNAME's  could use & in expression ???
-Or:",,"																			-- ListOf other VALIDATORNAME's  could use || in expression Assign:"max=Aggregate(Limit)-Aggregate(Balance)-Aggregate(values)" 				-- Updates the element max whenever the Aggregate change
-		Aggregate:AggregateName															-- the result is shared by this name
+		xxx And:",,"																		-- ListOf other VALIDATORNAME's  could use & in expression xxx ???
+Or:",,"																			-- ListOf other VALIDATORNAME's  could use || in expression xxx Assign:"max=Aggregate(Limit)-Aggregate(Balance)-Aggregate(values)" 				-- Updates the element max whenever the Aggregate change xxx Aggregate:AggregateName															-- the result is shared by this name

-        fails:"The email address must be valid",
-		pass:"The email address is valid",
+		xxx pass:"The email address is valid",

-		blank:"Valid email",
+		xxx blank:"Valid email",
-		placeholder:"Enter valid Email",
+		xxx placeholder:"Enter valid Email",
-		hint:"..."
+		xxx hint:"..."
 		}